Ysgol Gyfun Gŵyr

 According to the latest inspection report from Estyn the school has a GCSE pass rate of 76% (based on 5 GCSEs, grades A-C), which puts it in 5th place in Wales or in the top 10%.
 In Swansea it is ranked 1st place for best school.

-In 2007, Ysgol Gyfun Gŵyr introduced the Welsh Baccalaureate.

 In 2015, the Rugby 1st XV won the Ospreys under 18s School League, beating Gowerton Comprehensive School 23–21.